Necronhym/Pytomata/README.md

 ### Image Functions:

-#### Load an image from a file path and return it:
+#### Load an image from a file path:
 ```
 Pythomata.Image.load(filepath)
 ```
-Returns the loaded images
+Returns the loaded image.

 ##### Take a screenshot of an area on the screen:
 ```
 Pythomata.Image.screenshot(x,y,w,h)
 ```
-X, Y define top left coordinates, w, h are width and height respectively Returns a images
+X, Y define top left coordinates, w, h are width and height respectively.
+Returns an images.

 ##### Crop an image:
 ```
 Pythomata.Image.crop(Image, x, y, w, h)
 ```
-X,Y define the top left coordinates, w, h are width and height respectively Returns a cropped image
+X,Y define the top left coordinates, w, h are width and height respectively.
+Returns a cropped image.

 ##### Shows and image in a window:
 ```
 Pythomata.Image.show(Image)
 ```
-**The window waits for a keyboard interrupts.
-Clicking x to close it will lock the script in a loop.
-So use the keyboard to close it.
+**The window waits for a keyboard interrupt.
+Clicking x to close the window will lock the script in a loop.
+Use the keyboard to close it.

 #### Filtering:

-Filtering is used to remove colors form an image.
+Filtering is used to remove colors from an image.
-It has two methods, in filtering removing all the colors inside a threshold and out filtering, removing all the colors outside the filter threshold
+It has two methods:
+in filtering - removing all the colors inside the threshold;
+out filtering - removing all the colors outside the threshold.

 ##### Filter image and remove all pixels outside of HSV parameters:
 ```
 Pytomata.Image.filterOut(Image, HL, HH, SL, SH, VL, VH)
 ```
-Where HL and HH represent hue low cutoff point and hue high cutoff point SL and SH represent saturation low and high cutoff points VL and VH represent value low and high cutoff points All values go from 0 to 255
+HL and HH represent hue low cutoff point and hue high cutoff point.
+SL and SH represent saturation low and high cutoff points.
+VL and VH represent value low and high cutoff points.
+All values go from 0 to 255.
-Returns a filtered image
+Returns a filtered image.

 ##### Filter image and remove all pixels within HSV parameters:
-Pytomata.Image.filterIn(Image, HL, HH, SL, SH, VL, VH)
 ```
 Pytomata.Image.filterIn(Image, HL, HH, SL, SH, VL, VH)
 ```
-Where HL and HH represent hue low cutoff point and hue high cutoff point SL and SH represent saturation low and high cutoff points VL and VH represent value low and high cutoff points All values go from 0 to 255
+HL and HH represent hue low cutoff point and hue high cutoff point.
+SL and SH represent saturation low and high cutoff points.
+VL and VH represent value low and high cutoff points.
+All values go from 0 to 255.
-Returns a filtered image
+Returns a filtered image.

 #### Masking:

-Masking is used to remove parts of an image using a bit mask
+Masking is used to remove parts of an image using a bit mask.

 ##### Create Alpha Bit mask:
 ```
 Pytomata.Image.createMask(Image)
 ```
-All values that are not 0 will be assumed as alpha 1 Returns a mask images
+All values that are not 0 will be assumed as alpha 1.
+Returns a mask image.

 ##### Apply Mask additive
 ```
 Pytomata.Image.applyMaskAdd(Image, Maks)
 ```
-Removes all values outside of the masked area
+Removes all values outside of the masked area.
-Returns an image with the mask applied
+Returns an image with the mask applied.

 ##### Apply Mask subtraction
 ```
 Pytomata.Image.applyMaskSub(Image, Maks)
 ```
-Removes all values inside the mask
+Removes all values inside the mask.
-Returns an image with the mask applied
+Returns an image with the mask applied.

 #### Locating:

-Location functions are used to locate templates or object coordinates on screen.
+Location functions are used to locate templates or object coordinates in an image.

 ##### Locate a template image inside a larger image:
 ```
-Pytomata.Image.findTemplate(Image, Template, threshold = 0.8):
+Pytomata.Image.findTemplate(Image, Template, Threshold = 0.8):
 ```
-Template is the image you are trying to find inside the larger Image threshold is the threshold for being considered as a match Returns X, Y coordinates of the matched center
+Template is the image you are trying to find inside the larger Image.
+Threshold is the threshold for being considered as a match.
+Returns X, Y coordinates of the center of the match.

 ##### Find the center of an object in an image:
 ```
 Pytomata.Image.findObject(Image):
 ```
-Returns X, Y coordinates of the objects center
+Returns X, Y coordinates of the objects center.
 ### OCR:
 Process image to return a string:
 ```
 Pytomata.OCR.imageToText(Image)
 ```
+Returns string.
 ## Authors:

 * **Necronhym (N3cr0)** - *Initial work* -